1: What Exactly is Propane?

 # 4: What Are Some Characteristics of Propane?

-- Propane is colorless and non-toxic.
+- It is colorless and non-toxic.
 It is odorless too, which is why an `identifying’ odor (called Mercaptan) is added to propane to detect its presence.

-# 5: How is Propane Similar to Water?
+# 5: How is it Similar to Water?

 - Under normal atmospheric pressure and temperature, propane is a gas.
 But like water, it can change its physical state and become a liquid or a gas.
-Under moderate pressure and/or lower temperatures, for example, propane changes into a liquid, which can be stored easily in pressurized tanks.
-Propane takes up much less space in its liquid form.
+Under moderate pressure and/or lower temperatures, for example, it changes into a liquid, which can be stored easily in pressurized tanks.
+The substance takes up much less space in its liquid form.
 It is 270 times more compact in its liquid state than it is as a gas.

 # 6: What is One of Propane’s Biggest Strengths?